Botanical Name: Darlingtonia californica

 Height: Up to 12 in (30 cm)

 Light: Bright light, but no direct sun.
 Plants grow well under fluorescent lights.

 Water: Keep soil evenly moist year-round.
 Because this plant is sensitive to chemicals in tap water, use only distilled or rain water.
 Don't allow the soil to dry out.
 If leaves become limp, it means that the soil is too dry.
 Water thoroughly, although the plant may not recover.

 Humidity: Moderate to high (at least 40% relative humidity).
 Mist the plant every day or set the pot on a tray of wet pebbles.

 Temperature: Cool to average room temperatures (60-75°F/16-24°C); In winter, a cold dormancy period is needed (40-45°F/4-7°C).

 Soil: Use a nutrient-poor medium because rich potting mix will harm its roots.
-You can plant it in live sphagnum moss, or if that is not available, mix 1 part peat moss with 1 part perlite or sharp sand.
+You can plant it in live sphagnum moss, or if that is not available, mix 1 part peat moss with 1 part perlite or horticultural sand.

 Fertilizer: Don't fertilize the plant.
 It makes its own food through photosynthesis when there are no bugs around.